Alexandria Louisiana Travel

 Alexandria International Airport

 Alexandria International Airport (AEX) is about 4 miles from downtown Alexandria.
-Commercial carriers include American Eagle, Atlantic Southeast Airlines and Continental Airlines.
+Commercial carriers include American Eagle and Delta Airlines.

 In October of 2011, the terminal was named the James L. Meyer Commercial Terminal in honor of the man who was a major driving force in the development, and success, of England Airpark.